-Responsible employees should not share information about the alleged sexual harassment except with those involved in handling the College's response to a report.
+Responsible employees should not share information about the alleged sexual misconduct except with those involved in handling the College's response to a report.
+Furthermore, a responsible employee should NOT share information with law enforcement without the Complainant's consent or unless the Complainant has already reported the incident to law enforcement.